Table of contents

 4. Merge symbol: Represents the merging of multiple flows into a single flow.
 It is usually depicted as an inverted diamond-shaped box.

 5. Fork and join symbols: Represent the forking and joining of multiple flows.
-The fork symbol is usually depicted as a horizontal bar with multiple arrows pointing downwards, while the join symbol is depicted as a horizontal bar with multiple arrows pointing upwards.
+The fork symbol is usually depicted as a horizontal bar with multiple arrows pointing downward, while the join symbol is depicted as a horizontal bar with multiple arrows pointing upward.

 6. Object symbol: Represents an object or entity that is involved in the process.
 It is usually depicted as a rectangle with the name of the object or entity inside.

-7. Swimlane symbol: Represents the roles or actors involved in the process.
+7. Swimlane symbol: This represents the roles or actors involved in the process.
 It is usually depicted as a vertical or horizontal partition with the name of the role or actor inside.

 Symbols Used in Activity Diagram